grn-x/MapEditor/readme.md

 * Run the Desktop Version: ```./gradlew desktop:run```
 * Deploy the Desktop Version ```./gradlew desktop:dist```

-Or import the repo as an Intellij Idea project
+Or import the repo as an IntelliJ IDEA project, as the run configuration is already set up correctly